Understanding Half Relatives - Genetic Genealogy

-Half-siblings are pretty straight forward.
+Half-siblings are pretty straightforward.
 But half-relatives can confuse most genetic genealogists when they review DNA matches.

 Growing up, I had friends who were part of blended families.
 They were step-siblings.
-Step-siblings are not genetically related, but their younger siblings were related to both of the step-siblings as half-siblings.
+Step-siblings are not genetically related, but their younger siblings were related to both step-siblings as half-siblings.
 That’s a mouthful, So let me try and use some pictures to explain it a little better.

-This is one time where the video is better than the blog post.
+I know many of you like to read blogs posts.
+However, in this instance, the video is better than the blog post.
 Check it out.

-So an easy way to look at this is a half relationship is related through ½ of the most recent common expected pair of ancestors.
+So an easy way to look at this is that a half relationship is related through ½ of the most recent common expected pair of ancestors.

 So half cousins - well, the common ancestor pair for cousins would-be grandparents.
 So half cousins only share one of their grandparents in common.
 In other words, the children of half-siblings are half cousins.

 That can seem pretty straightforward, but it can really get confusing when you go back a generation.
 So take a look at this.
 We have our half-siblings.
 They share one parent.